 r.
-Foreign currency transactions and balances
+Foreign currency

 Functional and presentation currency

 The functional currency is measured using the currency of the primary economic environment in which the Group operates (the "functional" currency).
 The financial statements are presented in Australian dollars which is the Group's functional and presentation currency.